overwolf/overwolf.github.io/docs/api/overwolf-games-events-overwatch.md

         }
 ```

+Note that on the response the leading zeros are removed ("0030" => "30")

 #### *map* note

 Important to note there are some values that are still unknown.
 Most of them are listed down here.